usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### Can a public accommodation use a staff member who signs &quot;pretty well&quot; as an interpreter for meetings with individuals who use sign language to communicate?

-Signing and interpreting are not the same thing.Being able to sign does not mean that a person can process spoken communication into the proper signs, nor does it mean that he or she possesses the proper skills to observe someone signing and change their signed or fingerspelled communication into spoken words.
+Signing and interpreting are not the same thing.
+Being able to sign does not mean that a person can process spoken communication into the proper signs, nor does it mean that he or she possesses the proper skills to observe someone signing and change their signed or fingerspelled communication into spoken words.
 The interpreter must be able to interpret both receptively and expressively.

 #### If a sign language interpreter is required for effective communication, must only a certified interpreter be provided?